cnguyen123/node_hostname_test/README.md

 ### Kubernetes Cluster

-The application was deployed to an existing k3s cluster with the detail as below:
+The application was deployed to a k3s cluster with the detail as below:

 ```bash
 kubectl get nodes -o wide